Anuradha-Uggi/Multi-Scale-NetVLAD/README.md

 # Multi-Scale-NetVLAD
-This containes reproducible codes for the MS-NetVLAD work.
+This contains codes for the reproducibility of the MS-NetVLAD work.